Russell believes as Mercedes eye win in Mexico

 Fastest in both first and second qualifying, Hamilton had good reason to be confident going into the final session.

-But he was adjudged to have cut the third corner on his first lap, and his time was disallowed.
+But he was judged to have cut the third corner on his first lap, and his time was disallowed.
 That meant he had to be a little cautious on his final run, because messing that up would have meant starting 10th.
 On top of that, he was suffering engine problems that slowed him out of the corners.

 "No real major issues," Hamilton said.
 "Some engine issues; some performance left on the table with that, unfortunately.